OISF/suricata/doc/userguide/capture-hardware/dpdk.rst

 IDS (none) mode uses no TX descriptors and does not create any TX queues by default.
 IPS and TAP mode uses the same number of TX descriptors as RX descriptors.
-The number of mempool and its cache is then derived from the count of descriptors.
+The size of each queue's mempool and its cache is then derived from the count of descriptors and an allowance for in-flight packets.

 Rx (and Tx) descriptors are set to the highest possible value to allow more buffer room when traffic spikes occur.
 However, it requires more memory.